 2 cups all purpose flour

 1 1/2 tsp baking soda

 2 tsp sugar

 Preheat oven to 400F.
 Line a baking sheet with parchment paper.

 In a large bowl, whisk together flour, baking soda, salt, sugar and dried dill.
 Stir in buttermilk, mixing until the dough pulls together into a ball.
 If the dough is too sticky, add in an additional 1-2 tablespoons of flour.
 Dough will be sticky, but you should be able to shape it into a ball.

 Shape dough into a ball and place on parchment paper.
 Cut two deep slashes (to form a +) on the top of the loaf.

 Bake for 30-35 minutes, until golden brown and set.

 Allow loaf to cool on a wire rack for at least 15 minutes before slicing.

-*Note: The original version of this recipe included raisins.
-I love raisins in Irish soda bread, but did not include them in the loaf pictured.
-If you like raisins, as well, stir in 1/2 cup along with the buttermilk and continue with the directions as written.
+*Note: Lots of soda breads include raisins or currants, regardless of whether the bread is sweet or savory.
+If you like raisins in your soda bread, , stir in 1/2 cup along with the buttermilk and continue with the directions as written.